rohitsurthi/TruthAndDare-App/README.md

 # TruthAndDare-App
-A simple and fun truth and dare game mobile application
+A fun Truth And Dare game mobile application